 This is at the core of what we do at the Brooklyn Music Factory.
 Game based, fun learning in order to bring out the most in a child not only now, but for years to come.
 Whether they end up making music around the campfire or on the stage, we are helping to create a musician for life.

-Band Program Director, Brooklyn Music Factory
+Junior Band Director, & Co-founder of Brooklyn Music Factory